-Montana has a rich history when it comes to gold, being nicknamed the Treasure State due to its abundance and how often gold was struck in random locations.
+Montana has a rich history when it comes to gold, nicknamed the Treasure State due to its abundance and how often gold was struck in random locations.
 Thus, it is only natural that plenty of gold prospecting clubs in Montana were founded, where members search throughout old and new sites for the mineral.

 The western parts of the state are often the richest in gold in old mines and creeks.

-Some popular gold prospecting clubs that you can join in Montana include the Montana Blackfoot River Gold Prospecting Club, the Northwest Montana Gold Prospectors, G.P.A.A Headwaters Chapter, Yellowstone Prospectors, or Central Montana Prospectors, among others.
+Some popular gold prospecting clubs that you can join in Montana include the Montana Blackfoot River Gold Prospecting Club, the Northwest Montana Gold Prospectors, and G.P.A.A Headwaters Chapter, Yellowstone Prospectors, or Central Montana Prospectors, among others.

 TIP: What kind of hammer do you use for rockhounding?
-Classic rock hammer or do you prefer brick hammer?
+Classic rock hammer or do you prefer a brick hammer?
 Find out the main differences between these two hammers in the article below:

 What Gemstones Are Found in Montana?

 There are many types of gemstones to be found in Montana, such as amethyst, the smoky version of it, rubies, sapphires, or turquoise, but there are far more out there!

 In the table below, you can see where to find some of the most popular gemstones in Montana, and further down, we will get even into more details concerning these specimens: